Illuminate your digital realm with

 – Jesus of Nazareth

-Semiconductor light has bestowed Humanity great technological capabilities because it can transmit digital information through its waves and pulses, also known as light wave modulation, something incandescent light sources cannot to do.
+Semiconductor light has bestowed Humanity great technological capabilities because it can be digitally light wave modulated, something incandescent light sources cannot to do.
 But prolonged exposure to semiconductor and luminescent light in general provokes cell degeneration by photochemical reactions which can cause permanent damage. ¹ ⁵ It also negatively interferes with the pineal gland, a transducer gland located in the center of the brain, known for producing neurotransmitters and neuroprotector hormones such as melatonin, serotonin and pinoline.
 This gland is so intimately stimulated by light that is also known as “the third eye”.³ ⁴

 “The medium is the message.”